meerkat-manor/PeterDocs/Docs/Reconcile.md

 ## Why

-When transferring or cloning documenmts to another location, you will want to verify that the same documents have been restored unaltered at the destination.
+When transferring or cloning documents to another location, you will want to verify that the same documents have been restored unaltered at the destination.

 ## When